Friday, April 11, 2025, Denver, Colorado, 6:00 AM – 7:30 AM Mountain Time (8:00 AM – 9:30 AM Eastern Time)

 Upon completion of this activity, participants should be able to

-• Appraise the scientific rationale for and mechanism of action of the DLL3-targeting BiTEs used as therapy for patients with SCLC.
+• Appraise the scientific rationale for and mechanism of action of the DLL3-targeting bispecific T-cell engagers (BiTEs) used as therapy for patients with small cell lung cancer (SCLC).

 • Evaluate available research findings with DLL3-targeting BiTEs for relapsed/refractory SCLC, and counsel patients with this disease regarding the risks and benefits of this novel approach.